TerenceLiu98/TerenceLiu98/README.md

 I was born in 1998 and I used to be a statistics Undergradute student in BNU-HKBU UIC and I am now the Research Assistant in STAT department(BNU-HKBU UIC).
 I am also one of the co-founders of [@UICHCC](https://uichcc.com) (UIC Computer Club) and Cyclododecene, a data analysis group;
-My final year project is about “Acceralte the Asymmetric Crypto-system with GPU”, which is not statistics-related, as my supervisor is a professor in physics.
+My final year project is about “Acceralte the Asymmetric Cryptosystem with GPU”, which is not statistics-related, as my supervisor is a professor in physics.
 His interest is in numerical computing & computer science.

 🔭 I’m currently working on Beijing Normal University - Hong Kong Baptist Universtiy Department of Statistics as a Research Assistant.
 As being a RA, I am now focusing on Financical Data Analsis (the data correlated to the finance market, not just finance data):